ximarketing/ximarketing.github.io/server/intranet/README.md

 see a password-only form; no username field is shown.
 The page behind the form keeps the public website navigation and provides separate data-driven Games and Tools directories.
-The directory currently opens Negotiation Games at `/games/negotiation/` and A/B Test Showdown at `/games/ab-test/`.
+The directory currently opens Negotiation Games at `/games/negotiation/`, A/B Test Showdown at `/games/ab-test/`, and Haggle Arena at `/games/haggle/`.
 The Tools directory opens Classroom Random Picker at `/tools/classroom-picker/`.
 Add future resources to the `GAMES` or `TOOLS` tuple in `portal.py`; do not hand-code additional cards.

 The portal header mirrors the public site's Palatino typography, spacing, language selector, and light/dark theme control.
 English, Simplified Chinese,